Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Start by peeling, coring, and cutting the pears into small pieces.
-The size you chop them now will largely stay the same after cooking, so aim for bite-sized chunks that will melt into a lovely jam consistency.
+• Peel and chop pears: Start by peeling, coring, and cutting the pears into uniform 1/2-inch pieces.
+The size you chop them now will largely stay the same after cooking since the maceration step firms them up.

-• Toss your pear pieces with sugar and lemon juice, then cover and refrigerate them overnight (anywhere from 12 to 24 hours).
-This step is key for drawing out the natural juices.
-At the very least, let them sit for 4 hours, but the longer, the better.
+• Macerate overnight: Toss pear pieces with sugar and lemon juice, then cover and refrigerate for 12 to 24 hours.
+This step is essential for drawing out juices and firming the fruit.
+The absolute minimum is 4 hours, but longer produces better results.

-• After maceration, the jam comes together quickly.
-If you’re planning to can your jam, set up your water bath canner now.
-If you’re making freezer jam, you can skip this step.
+• Prepare canning setup: After maceration, the jam comes together quickly.
+If you plan to can your jam, set up your water bath canner now.
+If making refrigerator or freezer jam, skip this step.

-• Pour the pear mixture into a heavy-bottomed saucepan and bring it to a boil over high heat.
-The mixture will foam up, so make sure your pan is large enough to handle it without spilling over.
+• Cook the jam: Pour the pear mixture into a heavy-bottomed jam pot and bring to a boil over high heat.
+The mixture will foam up, so ensure your pot is large enough.
+Once boiling, reduce heat to medium-high.

-• Stir the pears occasionally to prevent overflows.
-Let the mixture cook for 10-15 minutes, adjusting the heat as needed.
-If the pear chunks feel too large, use a potato masher to gently crush some of them for a smoother texture.
+• Stir and mash: Stir frequently to prevent burning, especially as the jam thickens.
+Cook for 10 to 15 minutes, adjusting heat as needed.
+If pear chunks are too large, gently crush some with a potato masher.

 Notes